Yaro-bit/SimpleSalesman/Readme.md

 ### Changes in Version 0.0.9
-Gui refactoring with responsive proffesional design,
+Gui refactoring with responsive proffesional design - full refactoring

 ### Changes in Version 0.0.81